 - seasonal flu

-It is important to talk to your doctor about treatments that are safe to use for any illnesses during pregnancy.
-Medications and supplements that are routinely used to treat aches and pains, the common cold or flu, including aspirin and ibuprofen, are not recommended during pregnancy.
+It’s important to talk to your doctor about treatments that are safe to use for any illnesses during pregnancy.
+Many common medications and supplements, such as aspirin or ibuprofen, may not be recommended during certain times of a pregnancy.

-Some women who have a history of asthma may find that their symptoms worsen during pregnancy.
-This is partly due to the increasing amounts of hormones in the system, as well as the enlarging uterus which presses up against the lungs and restricts residual capacity—the amount of air left in your lungs after exhaling.
+Some women who have a history of asthma, especially if uncontrolled, may find that their symptoms worsen during pregnancy.
+This is partly due to the increasing amounts of hormones in the system.